omnetpp/omnetpp/ui/org.omnetpp.cdt/templating-readme.txt

                 or a JSON-syntax map of strings; it sets opp_makemake options for the given folders.
 There is no default.

+There are additinal options for adding custom pages into the wizard, see below.

+CUSTOM WIZARD PAGES

 The following properties can be used to define custom pages in the wizard. <i> is an integer page ID; their ordering defines the order of wizard pages.